 Here the interface name is one of the names listed in the ip addr command output like eth0, eth1 or eth2.

 When all network interfaces have been enabled, try using the ping command again.
-If the problem persists, check that the network interfaces have IPs assigned to them, and they match with the information on Network section of the UpCloud control panel.
+If the problem persists, check that the network interfaces have IPs assigned to them, and they match the information in Network section of the UpCloud control panel.

 Try restarting any problematic interface with the following commands.